All about the World War I British Concrete Ships - The Crete Fleet

 His interest in concrete ships was first triggered by 'Cretegaff', the last floating survivor of the World War I 'Crete Fleet' that lies in Carlingford Marina.

-He has been researching concrete ships since 2019 and has completed two manuscripts with the hope of being published thi
+He has been researching concrete ships since 2019 and has completed three manuscripts with the hope of being published t

 Richard lives in Carlingford, Co.
 Louth, Republic of Ireland.